 Correctional nursing practice is full of landmines.
-We often walk a dangerous path through a jungle of tangled and conflicting values and norms.
+We often walk a serious path through a jungle of sometimes tangled and conflicting values and norms.
 A map is always a help in foreign territory.
-Over the last few years I have had opportunity to consult with correctional nurses in a variety of settings as they struggle to provide much-needed care to a potentially violent and unsafe patient population.
+Over the last few years I have had opportunity to consult with correctional nurses in a variety of settings as they struggle to provide much-needed care to an often challenging patient population.
 As correctional nurses we must, at times, advocate for patient health needs in an environment of conflicting priorities and shrinking resources.
 It is easy to get discouraged and disconnected from the professional nursing values that originally provided meaning to our nursing practice.

 A manifesto is a declaration of intention, motives and values of a group.
 It provides a true-north reading for group members to revisit during times of uncertainty.
 It makes visible the meaning of professional being and action.
 Affirmation statements can re-center us to those values of importance.
-With that in mind, I would like to suggest Seven Affirmations for a Correctional Nurse Manifesto.
-I will discuss each affirmation and its importance to correctional nursing practice in upcoming posts (linked to each proposition).
+With that in mind, we would like to suggest Seven Affirmations for a Correctional Nurse Manifesto.
+I will discuss each of the seven affirmations and its importance to correctional nursing practice in upcoming posts.

 A Correctional Nurse Manifesto

 As a correctional nurse, I will strive to:

 - Treat incarcerated individuals with the dignity and respect deserving of any patient;

 - Work within my scope of practice at all times;

 - Not become cynical to the health requests of my patient population;